 We hope to inspire children’s interest and enthusiasm in books; helping them to become independent learners

 We encourage pupils to read books and other materials in the classroom, library and online.
 By planning cross-curricular visits to schools, theatre and film venues they are able to respond to and critically appraise the work of many authors.
 From our youngest pupils all are taught to understand the layout and how to use different types of books.
-The school positively promotes a rich provision of story-telling language through our curriculum based upon Pi Corbett’s model.
+The school positively promotes a rich provision of story-telling language through our curriculum based upon The Power of Reading.
 Specialist drama, music and visiting professionals further extend story pattern skills and ensure that all children have access to a wealth of genres from many cultures.

 In Key Stage 1, children are immersed in an environment rich in print and spoken language.
 We have recently purchased the resources and had all relevant staff trained in the implementation and delivery of the accredited scheme, ‘Little Wandle Letters and Sounds initially, which promotes a strong and systematic emphasis on the teaching of phonics to aid the teaching and learning of reading.
-The Phonics Play website is used to support our teaching of the letters and sounds curriculum.
 As part of this scheme the children will be taught to:

 Discriminate between the separate sounds in words;